wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 ### Interpreting Feature Requirements

-Now that you understand how VSM generally works, you can learn how to implement features using VSM in <doc:FeatureRequirements>.
+Now that you understand how VSM generally works, you can learn how to implement features using VSM in <doc:StateDefinition>.

 #### Support this Project